extremeshok/clamav-unofficial-sigs/README.md

  - Enabled by default, no configuration required

 ## Change Log
+### Version 5.0.1 (updated 2016-03-24)
+ - Disable logging if the log file is not writable.
+ - Do not attempt to log before a config is loaded

 ### Version 5.0.0 (updated 2016-03-23)
  - eXtremeSHOK.com Maintenance
  - Added porcupine.hsb : Sha256 Hashes of VBS and JSE malware Database from sanesecurity